CS3219-AY2526Sem1/cs3219-ay2526s1-project-g04/backend/services/matching_service/README.md

 4. **Matching a User**
    - Matching Worker pops `userId` from the `entry_queue` and attempts to match that user.
-   - Matching Worker will first check the eligibility of the user (i.e. whether it should handle the user): - `status == waiting`. - User not disconnected/cancelled. - `joinedTimestamp` matches the one in the job. - TTL > 10 seconds remaining (to ensure enough time to complete matching job).
+   - Matching Worker will first check the eligibility of the user (i.e. whether it should handle the user):
+     - `status == waiting`.
+     - User not disconnected/cancelled.
+     - `joinedTimestamp` matches the one in the job.
+     - TTL > 10 seconds remaining (to ensure enough time to complete matching job).

-     If valid, sets the user's `status = 'matching'` and attempts to find a match.
+     _If valid, sets the user's `status = 'matching'` and attempts to find a match._

    - Matching service will check `matching_pool[difficulty][topic]` queues and get a set of potential matches, `potential_matches`.
      - If `potential_matches` is empty (i.e. no match), add the user to relevant queues in the `matching_pool` and the `fcfs_queue`.
    - If there are one or more users in `potential_matches`, pick the earliest user in `fcfs_queue` and pair them if a `questionId` can be returned for their list of common topics.